 the court dealing with the new charge must set aside the judgment of acquittal, entered in trial A, of charge A.

-[Section 46M inserted by No. 9 of 2012 s.
+[Section 46M inserted: No. 9 of 2012 s.
 4.]

 Part 5 — Referrals of questions of law to the Court of Appeal